-Column A: Enter the amount of interest and dividends, less the related expenses, you received from municipal bonds of other state governments, including their counties or cities, or from obligations of any foreign country.
-This income isn't taxed on your federal return.
+Column A: Enter the amount of interest and dividends, minus related expenses, that you received from municipal bonds of other state governments, their counties, and their cities, or from obligations of any foreign country.
+This isn't income you report on your federal return.
 Include any amount passed through to you from Form ID K-1, Part IV, Column A, line 21.